EmmaShedden/mip-translator/README.md

 **env4:** \[IN PROGRESS\]
 -   generate tree
 -   use visitor to generate symbol table
+-   supports infinity in integer bounds
+-   MiniZinc Program Builder actually looks at number values, not just the name parameter, so that the output formatting isn't quirky
 -   \[P\] use visitor to generate MiniZinc program
-    -   this exists & is even sort of tested
--   \[P\] supports infinity in integer bounds
-    -   this exists & is even sort of tested
+    -   this exists but obviously the requirements part is missing
+    -   \[TODO\] separate different parts (recursive vs static problem components)
--   \[P\] started boolean support but then gave up, technically you can declare a boolean but won't be able to assign anything logical to it
+-   \[P\] started boolean support but then gave up, technically you can declare a boolean & it will pass the AST layer but appear Null or otherwise confuse things everywhere else
 -   \[STATE\] currently, test inputs 1, 3, 4, & 6 are expected to produce an output MiniZinc file, because they're the only ones that are formatted correctly according to the parser & Symbol Table Builder
--   \[TODO\] make sure MiniZinc Program Builder actually looks at number values, not just the name parameter, so that the output formatting isn't quirky

 ## Usage